dragan0107/blogr-landing-page/README.md

 ## Blogr project (Challenge from [frontendmentor.io](https://www.frontendmentor.io/))

 - This is a landing page practice project, where I created a fully responsive page with plain HTML, CSS & JS.
-- The point of this challenge was to replicate the design, images, and instructions provided in the project description.
+- The point of this challenge was to replicate the design, with all the images and other assests provided.

 ## Page design.
 ![Design preview for the Blogr landing page coding challenge](./design/desktop-preview.jpg)